MiraJjjjjjjj/hello-world/README.md

 My name is Mira.
 I am quick in response and swift in action within the split of a second.

 " iute la manie si degraba varsatoriu de sange "
-                                          - when asked about Mihai the Brave
+                                          - Grigore Ureche, Letopisetul Tarii Moldovei